Odisha Coal and Power Limited: Project

 The OCPL has been allotted two coal blocks namely Manoharpur and Dipside of Manoharpur coal mines.
-The Manoharpur coal mine operation has commenced and the coal production from this mine has started in October-2019.
+The Manoharpur coal mine operation has commenced and the coal production from this mine started in October-2019.
 OCPL has engaged M/s BGR Mining Ltd. as the Mine Operator for the Manoharpur coal mine project.
-During financial 2019–20, around 1.05 million tonnes of coal have been produced.
-Further OCPL has engaged M/s McNally Bharat Engineering Co.
-Ltd. as its contractor for the construction of a Coal Handling Plant (CHP) of 4,000 TPH capacity at the pit head of the Manoharpur coal mine.
-The construction of the CHP is in progress.
+OCPL has constructed a Coal Handling Plant (CHP) of 4,000 TPH capacity at the pit head of the Manoharpur coal mine for ease in transportation of coal.